ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 The computing resource information changes over time very frequently, especially with the creation and termination of service instances.
 When such information is carried in a routing protocol, too many updates may affect network stability.
 This issue could be exploited by an attacker (e.g., by spawning and deleting service instances very rapidly).
 CATS solutions must support guards against such misbehaviors.
 For example, these solutions should support aggregation techniques, dampening mechanisms, and threshold-triggered distribution updates.

 The information distributed by the C-SMAs and C-NMAs may be sensitive.
 Such information could indeed disclose intelligence about the network and the location of compute resources hosted in service sites.
 This information may be used by an attacker to identify weak spots in an operator's network.
 Furthermore, such information may be modified by an attacker resulting in disrupted service delivery for the clients, even including misdirection of traffic to an attacker's service implementation.
 CATS solutions must support authentication and integrity-protection mechanisms between C-SMAs/C-NMAs and C-PSes, and between C-PSes and Ingress CATS-Forwarders.
-Also, C-SMA agents need to support a mechanism to authenticate the services for which they provide information to C-PS computation logics, among other CATS functions.
+Also, C-SMAs need to support a mechanism to authenticate the services for which they provide information to C-PS computation logics, among other CATS functions.

 This document focuses on the scenario of a single service provider.
 Hence, security considerations relevant to deployment with multiple service providers are out of scope.